Insights

 1) Where an unconditional contract has been entered into prior to 11 March 2020, but the conveyance or transfer of the asset does not take place until on or after 11 March 2020.
 In this instance, the date of disposal will be deemed to be the date of conveyance or transfer unless:

-• The relevant parties can demonstrate they did not enter into the contract for the purpose of obtaining a tax advantage through anticipation of the recent changes in ER, and
+- The relevant parties can demonstrate they did not enter into the contract for the purpose of obtaining a tax advantage through anticipation of the recent changes in ER

 2) Where an exchange of securities has been entered into on or after 6 April 2019 (a share for share exchange, for example) and the individual makes a claim to subject the share element to tax (overriding the default position where the exchange is not taxed), then that gain will be treated as arising when that claim is made, if there is substantial commonality of ownership between the companies, or if the individual has seen an effective increase in shareholdings.
 This will prevent gains being realised for transactions already undertaken where prior tax planning may have identified a potential opportunity to lock in the previous Entrepreneurs’ Relief rules in scenarios such as:

-• A pure imposition of a holding company since 6 April 2019 with no change of beneficial ownership, or
+- A pure imposition of a holding company since 6 April 2019 with no change of beneficial ownership

 In respect of any transaction occurring after 11 March 2020, including those facilitated by way of share exchange, the new lifetime limit will apply.